SMILEY4/strategy-game/documentation/markdown/technical/api.md

           },
           "countries": [
               {
-                  "gameId": "String - the id of the game", "userId": "String - the id of the owner", "resources": {
+                  "_key": "String - the id of the country", "gameId": "String - the id of the game", "userId": "String - the id of the owner", "resources": {